 Investigation of the mechanism of the CRISPR/Cas9 bacterial defense system has revolutionized biology, triggering applications in gene editing for basic and applied research in every organism imaginable.
-The basis for the revolutionary application of the CRISPR-Cas9 system was laid at the University of Vienna in the Max F. Perutz Laboratories at the Vienna BioCenter.
+The basis for the revolutionary application of the CRISPR-Cas9 system was laid at the University of Vienna at the Max Perutz Labs at the Vienna BioCenter.

 The CRISPR-Cas9 system exploits a defense system naturally found in many bacteria and archaebacteria.
 To protect against foreign genetic elements such as those present in invading viruses and plasmids, bacteria incorporate short pieces of foreign DNA into segments of their own genomes that are called CRISPR (clustered regularly interspaced short palindromic repeats).
 These CRISPR regions thus provide a ‘memory’ of invading elements that can be used by a bacterial population to defend more effectively when subsequently challenged by a similar invader.
 In the so-called type II CRISPR system, a repeat invasion causes the CRISPR segments to be expressed as CRISPR RNAs (crRNAs) that match the foreign DNA, bind to it, and hence help it recruit a specific enzyme (Cas9) that can then specifically dismantle the invading DNA.

-The discovery of the tracrRNA and the development of the CRISPR/Cas9 system at MFPL wonderfully illustrate the role of serendipity in basic research and support the adage of physicist Joseph John Thomson that “research in pure science leads to revolutions”.
+The discovery of the tracrRNA and the development of the CRISPR/Cas9 system at the Max Perutz Labs wonderfully illustrate the role of serendipity in basic research and support the adage of physicist Joseph John Thomson that “research in pure science leads to revolutions”.

 Deltcheva E, Chylinski K, Sharma CM, Gonzales K, Chao Y, Pirzada ZA, Eckert MR, Vogel J, Charpentier E. CRISPR RNA maturation by trans-encoded small RNA and host factor RNase III.
 Nature 2011; 471:602–7.